secured lock Secured with SHA-256 Encryption

 #1 – Who has the cheapest car insurance in Minnesota?

-The cheapest auto insurance company in Minnesota is actually the No. 1 company in terms of market share: State Farm.
+Minnesota’s cheapest auto insurance company is the No. 1 company in market share: State Farm.

 #2 – How much is car insurance per month in Minnesota?

 Monthly auto insurance rates vary significantly depending on the carrier and the amount of coverage that a driver has.
-Having just full coverage is less expensive than having full coverage plus uninsured motorist for instance.
+Cheap full coverage auto insurance in Minnesota is generally more affordable compared to having full coverage plus uninsured motorist protection, as the latter adds extra coverage for accidents involving uninsured drivers.

-However, by our calculations, the average full coverage rate in Minnesota is $826.64.
+However, by our calculations, Minnesota’s average full coverage rate is $826.64.
 That means the average monthly insurance rate for someone with full coverage is $68.89.

 #3 – Why is car insurance so expensive in Minnesota?

 Auto insurance in Minnesota is so expensive because the state operates under a no-fault auto insurance system.
-This type of system means that when you get into an accident, you go directly through your insurance company rather than the other driver’s even if they were at-fault.
+This type of system means that when you get into an accident, you go directly through your insurance company rather than the other driver, even if they were at fault.

-No-fault states are often the most expensive because of the additional fees that are much less in at-fault states, including lawyer and court fees when one driver sues another.
+No-fault states are often the most expensive because they have additional fees that are much less in at-fault states, including lawyer and court fees when one driver sues another.

 #4 – What are the worst car insurance companies?

-The worst auto insurance company is a subjective task.
-It depends on the price you are paying for insurance, how much insurance you’re getting, what the company’s customer service is like, how its claims process is, and perhaps whether it is a good steward in the community.
+The worst auto insurance company is a subjective choice.
+It depends on your insurance price, how much you’re getting, the company’s customer service, its claims process, and whether it is a good steward in the community.

 Companies that have the lowest number of complaints are typically Nationwide, State Farm, and Travelers.